Associate Professor Barry Golding

 Professor Golding, an experienced researcher in Adult, Vocational and Community Education, is author of the NCVER publication ‘Men’s Sheds in Australia: Learning through community contexts’ which has been undeniably one of the most valuable tools and most common references for those initiating a Men’s Shed project.

-Professor John Macdonald, founding Chair in Primary Health Care University of Western Sydney, Director Men’s Health Information and Resources Centre (MHIRC), President of the Australasian Men’s Health Forum, National Men’s Health Ambassador.
+Founding Chair in Primary Health Care University of Western Sydney, Director Men’s Health Information and Resources Centre (MHIRC), President of the Australasian Men’s Health Forum, National Men’s Health Ambassador.

 John is acknowledged as the most respected authority on Men’s Health with strong beliefs in the capabilities of Men’s Sheds contributing to making a difference to the well-being of men.